 There have been a few times, in the past few decades, where disease-causing E. coli crossing to humans from meat became a national priority.
 The poster-child case is E. coli O157:H7, which became notorious after the 1993 Jack-in-the-Box hamburger outbreak in which hundreds were sickened and three children died; in response, the U.S. Department of Agriculture declared the O157 strain an adulterant, making it illegal to distribute.
 But in contrast, it took almost two more decades -- until September last year -- for other similar strains to be declared adulterants as well.

 Researchers who have been tracking the highly resistant E. coli wonder what it will take for these strains to have their Jack-in-the-Box moment.
 They cause more illness than O157 -- but in a diffuse, slow-moving epidemic that even the victims may not know they are part of, like the current outbreaks of antibiotic-resistant UTIs.
 And defusing this one will be far more politically complex, because it will require addressing the economic imperatives that drive farmers to use antibiotics -- and consumers' role in supporting large-scale agriculture as well.

 "I see people voting with their feet, buying cheap produce, meat that is less expensive, eggs that are less expensive," said Dr. Jorge Parada, professor of medicine and infectious disease at Loyola University's Stritch School of Medicine in Chicago.
 "My personal point of view is, this is unsustainable in the long run.
 It has a whole series of side effects that are not negligible, and antibiotic resistance is important among them."

-This article was produced in collaboration with the Food & Environment Reporting Network, an independent, non-profit news organization producing investigative reporting on food, agriculture and environmental health.
+This article was produced in collaboration with the Food and Environment Reporting Network, an independent, nonprofit news organization producing investigative reporting on food, agriculture and environmental health.